-P olicy 1. - hurricane mitigation projects listed in Creating a Hurricane Tolerant Community.
-Annually update the plan based on most current best management practices, community needs, and City goals Objective Emergency Services and Post-Disaster Response.
+Objective 2 Emergency Services and Post-Disaster Response.
 Provide an effective and efficient response to all public emergency and natural disaster events.

-P olicy 2 .1 Operation and Service Standards.
+- Policy 2.1 Operation and Service Standards.
 By December 2011, establish operation and service standards that ensure the City has the emergency management resources it needs to respond to emergency events.
-Standards shall use the following criteria to evaluate needed resources: A. Response time.
-B. Distance from station to emergency event.
-C. Ability to access major roadways and community connectors.
-P olicy 2.2 2 Staff Training and Procedure Planning.
+Standards shall use the following criteria to evaluate needed resources:

+A. Response time. - B. Distance from station to emergency event. - C. Ability to access major roadways and community connectors. - Policy 2.2 Staff Training and Procedure Planning.
 Prepare to respond to emergency situations and disasters through staff training and procedure planning.
-Staff should be trained according to their level of responsibility: A. Emergency Responders - lead role.
-Includes Police, Fire, and City Manager personnel.
-B. Non-Essential Responder - support role.
-Includes NPOD volunteers and others, as assigned by City Manager. Ρ olicy 2.3 3 NPODS Coordination.
-Coordinate with Sarasota County on the use of the Neighborhood Points of Distribution System to ensure the public's basic needs are provided for after a disaster event. Р olicy 2.4 4 Evacuation Notification.
+Staff should be trained according to their level of responsibility: - Emergency Responders lead role.
+Includes Police, Fire, and City Manager personnel. - B. Non-Essential Responder support role.
+Includes NPOD volunteers and others, as assigned by City Manager. - Policy 2.3 NPODS Coordination.
+Coordinate with Sarasota County on the use of the Neighborhood Points of Distribution System to ensure the public's basic needs are provided for after a disaster event. - Policy 2.4 Evacuation Notification.
 Utilize the City's Code-Red system to notify the public about evacuation procedures.

 Objective 3 Disaster Evacuation and Sheltering.
 Maintain or reduce evacuation times and increase shelter capacity in the local area.

-P olicy 3.
-1 Second Option Shelters.
-Provide information about second option shelter alternatives through enhanced public education to allow those without special needs to remain within their neighborhoods.
-D olicy 3.
-2 Neighborhood Shelters.
-Utilize the site and development process to encourage major oncy 0. developments to harden their community buildings for use as shelters for their residents.
+- Policy 3.1 Second Option Shelters.
+Provide information about second option shelter alternatives through enhanced public education to allow those without special needs to remain within their neighborhoods. - Policy 3.2 Neighborhood Shelters.
+Utilize the site and development process to encourage major developments to harden their community buildings for use as shelters for their residents.